moogacs/docs.buf.build/docs/how-to/migrate-from-protolock.md

       compiling on the fly.
     - Reading a tar or zip archive, either local or remote and optionally compressed, and compiling on the fly.
-    - Reading a "lock file", represented as an [Image](../reference/images.md), from either a local location or a remote http/https location.
+    - Reading a "lock file", represented as a [Buf image](../reference/images.md), from either a local location or a remote http/https location.
 - Both Protolock and `buf` run file discovery for your Protobuf files, however `buf` allows you to skip file discovery and specify your files [manually](../build/usage.md#limit-to-specific-files)